MDineshMurugavel/My-blog-page/Domain Name.md

 ### Adding DNS Record

-1. Toggle back to home page
+1. Toggle back to home page and click on Dashboard.

 2. Now that you have created a Domain name, it is important to link your webserver with your Domain name.
 This is so that you can access your website with your Domain name.